-The overall objective of the Joint Programme is to support the Government in the implementation of the new National Social Protection Strategy, through an approach focused on systems development.
-The Joint Programme supports two integrated components: institutional development through support to the Ministry of Labour and Social Welfare and design and implementation of the Mother and Early Childhood Grant through a pilot initiative and grant demonstration.
+The overall objective of the JP is to support the Government to implement the new National Social Protection Strategy, through an approach focused on systems development.
+The JP has two interconnected components; (1) institutional development through technical support to the Ministry of Labour and Social Welfare, and (2) design and pilot of the Mother and Early Childhood Grant.

 Women, children, girls.

 ILO, UNICEF, UNCDF

 Ministry of Labour and Social Welfare, Lao Social Security Office, Ministry of Planning and Investment, Ministry of Finance, Ministry of Health, Ministry of Home Affairs, Ministry of Education and Sports, National Commission on the Advancement of Women, Mothers and Children, National Social Protection Commission